QuiltMC/developer-wiki/wiki/items/first-item/en.md

 ---

 First, we need to set up a place for our mod's items.
 Make a new class called `ExampleModItems`, replacing `ExampleMod` with your mod's name, in the same package as your main class.
+This will help as stay organised if our mod expands beyond just one item.

 Next, we'll declare an instance of `net.minecraft.item.Item` with the parameters for our item.